evanphx/go-hclog-slog/README.md

 ## go-hclog-slog

-This is a go module that allows [hclog](https://github.com/hashicorp/go-hclog) to be used with [slog](https://pkg.go.dev/golang.org/x/exp/slog), a structured logging module that will be included in Go 1.21 standard library.
+This is a go module that allows [hclog](https://github.com/hashicorp/go-hclog) to be used with [slog](https://pkg.go.dev/log/slog), a structured logging module that is included in Go 1.21 standard library.

 To create a slog logger from an existing `hclog.Logger` value: